- Many people with gastroesophageal reflux disease (GERD) will experience a sharp or tender pain in the chest that mimics heart-related problems.

 - frequent burping or belching

-- blood clot lodging in the lungs
+- a blood clot lodged in the lungs

 - inflammation of the pancreas